-The Declaration promotes the rights of people who are primary and secondary victims of the declared overseas terrorist act in a number of ways, including in acknowledging a victim's right to a range of social security benefits.
+The Declaration promotes the rights of people who are primary and secondary victims of the declared overseas terrorist acts in a number of ways, including in acknowledging a victim's right to social security.

 Under the AVTOP scheme, financial assistance to Australian residents who are harmed as a direct result of the terrorist act is awarded on a sliding scale, with larger payments being available to victims who experience physical or psychological harm that is severe and enduring.
 The maximum amount payable to a person in relation to the harm they suffer is \$75 000.